What is Socially Responsible Investing?

 What if I don't have £5,000 in my account yet?

-If you don't have that much in your account yet, don't fret!
+If you don't have that much in your account yet, don't worry!
 Start an account with as little as £1 and start building toward your SRI investment.
 We'll be happy to switch you over to an SRI account once you reach £5,000.

 What ETF's are in Wealthsimple's SRI portfolio?